What to Wear on a Plane

 Just as important as what to wear on a plane is what not to wear.
 There are a few things you’ll definitely want to avoid when flying to ensure you’re comfortable during your trip.

 Tight clothing can not only feel uncomfortable during air travel, but it can also pose a risk to your health.
 Tight-fitting clothes can restrict your blood flow and cause blood clots or deep vein thrombosis, which can be life-threatening.
+Plus, this can cause you to sweat, and you can't expect to do your laundry until after you land.
 Instead, opt for looser garments that allow you to move freely.

 Shoes That Are Hard to Remove